clberube/bisip2/docs/user/install.rst

 Installation
 ============

-BISIP is compatible with Python 3.7+.
-The following packages are required and should be installed automatically:
+BISIP is compatible with Python 3.6+.

+The following packages are required and should be installed automatically on setup:

 - `numpy <https://numpy.org/>`_
 - `cython <https://cython.org/>`_